Pulitzer Prize and National Book Award-winning author of The Underground Railroad

 Whitehead is the New York Times bestselling author of The Intuitionist, John Henry Days, The Colossus of New York (a book of essays about the city), Apex Hides the Hurt, Sag Harbor, Zone One, and The Noble Hustle.
 His writing has appeared in The New York Times, The New Yorker, New York Magazine, Harper’s, and Granta among other publications.

-A Pulitzer Prize and PEN/Faulkner Award finalist, he is the recipient of both a MacArthur Fellowship and a Guggenheim Fellowship.
+A PEN/Faulkner Award finalist, he is the recipient of both a MacArthur Fellowship and a Guggenheim Fellowship.
 He has taught at universities across the country.

 Revisiting the Underground Railroad